rust-lang/book/nostarch/chapter02.md

 }
 ```

-The first thing we’ve done is change the first line.
-It now says `extern crate
-rand`.
-Because we declared `rand` in our `[dependencies]`, we can now put
+First we've added a line to the top, `extern crate rand`, that lets Rust know
-`extern crate` in our code to let Rust know we’ll be making use of that
+we’ll be making use of that external dependency.
+This also does the equivalent
-dependency.
-This also does the equivalent of a `use rand;` as well, so we can
+of calling `use rand`, so we can now call anything in the `rand` crate by
-call anything in the `rand` crate by prefixing it with `rand::`.
+prefixing it with `rand::`.

-Next, we added another `use` line: `use rand::Rng`.
-We’re going to use a
+Next, we added another `use` line: `use rand::Rng`. `Rng` is a trait that
-method in a moment, and it requires that `Rng` be in scope to work.
-The basic
-idea is this: methods are defined on something called ‘traits’, and for the
-method to work, it needs the trait to be in scope.
-For more about the
+defines methods that random number generators implement, and this trait must be
+in scope for us to use those methods.
+We'll cover traits in detail in the
-details, read the traits section in Chapter XX.
+Traits section in Chapter XX.

-There are two other lines we added, in the middle:
+We also added two more lines in the middle:

 ```rust,ignore
 let secret_number = rand::thread_rng().gen_range(1, 101);